Soli Deo gloria

 "Stop it, Uri," Lynn says.
 "You've eaten half of the food already."

 Marlene giggles, making Uriah smile at her.
 I don't care for the sausages.
-I grab my muffin and slid the plate to Uriah.
+I grab my muffin and slide the plate to Uriah.

 "That was exhausting," Marlene says, eating her bran muffin.